Bror von Blixen-Finecke: Big-game hunter in Africa

 Blixen formed Tanganyika Guides Ltd, for professional hunting, in partnership with Philip Percival and Jeff Manley.
 Blixen and Percival became East Africa's leading hunters.
 According to Ulf Aschan, "Safaris lasted from one month to three.
 A meticulous organizer, Blix never left anything to chance.
 Fly camps, fuel depots, airstrips, provisions, and staff were always laid out well in advance.
 He would also take time to reconnoiter an area thoroughly beforehand to check on waterholes and general game movements."

 On 16 Nov.
 1928, according to Bror, he was approached by the Prince of Wales in his quest to "bag a lion".
 Bror and his "old friend" Denys Finch Hatton proceeded to help the prince do so followed by a hunt for buffalo.
-They had a repetition expedition with the prince, but for elephant, in Feb.
-1930.
+They had a repetition expedition with the prince, but for elephant, in February 1930.

-Other famous personages Blixen guided on a hunt were Ernst Udet, Alfred Gwynne Vanderbilt Jr., George Washington Vanderbilt III, Ernest Hemingway, Freddie Guest, Winston Frederick Churchill Guest, and Lord Marmaduke Furness.
+Other notable personages Blixen guided on a hunt included Ernst Udet, Alfred Gwynne Vanderbilt Jr., George Washington Vanderbilt III, Ernest Hemingway, Freddie Guest, Winston Frederick Churchill Guest, and Lord Marmaduke Furness.

-According to Beryl Markham in her memoir West with the Night, "He is six feet of amiable Swede and, to my knowledge, the toughest, most durable White Hunter ever to snicker at the fanfare of safari or to shoot a charging buffalo between the eyes while debating whether his sundown drink would be gin or whiskey."
+According to Beryl Markham in her memoir West with the Night, "He is six feet [180 cm] of amiable Swede and, to my knowledge, the toughest, most durable White Hunter ever to snicker at the fanfare of safari or to shoot a charging buffalo between the eyes while debating whether his sundown drink would be gin or whiskey."

 "Hunting with Blix was a magnificent experience," said Ebba Hamilton, "With his quiet, almost lyrical narrative of what happened around us, he got nature to live like I have never experienced since.

-Rose Cartwright stated that Blix was, "An excellent shot, a meticulous organizer, and very good teacher.
+Rose Cartwright stated that Blixen was, "An excellent shot, a meticulous organizer, and very good teacher.
 He was on a par with the best African trackers, and they admired him greatly for his skills and stamina."

+Blixen has been identified by literary critics as an influence for the Robert Wilson character in Hemingway's short story "The Short Happy Life of Francis Macomber", especially in terms of the character's "cynicism and womanizing".

 Writing

-Bror von Blixen-Finecke was a talented writer; his best-known book was his autobiography, African Hunter (1938), long regarded as fine Africana since its translation from Swedish in 1938 by F. H. Lyon.
-In 1988 St. Martin's Press published a collection of von Blixen-Finecke's letters to family and friends in a book titled Bror Blixen: The Africa Letters.
+Bror von Blixen-Finecke was a talented writer; his best-known book was his autobiography African Hunter (1938), long regarded as fine Africana since its translation from Swedish in 1938 by F. H. Lyon.
+In 1988, St. Martin's Press published a collection of von Blixen-Finecke's letters to family and friends in a book titled Bror Blixen: The Africa Letters.

 In popular culture

 In the film Out of Africa (1985), which is based on Karen Blixen's memoirs of the same name, the role of Bror von Blixen-Finecke is played by Austrian actor Klaus Maria Brandauer, who also plays his brother Hans.
+Blix is a central character in the best selling war/thriller/spy novel The Bullet Garden by Stephen Hunter.